Made with only 5 ingredients, this is the BEST recipe for guacamole! It is simple, authentic, and most importantly it has the best texture and flavor.

 - Kosher Salt: Kosher salt enhances food, while iodized salt makes food taste salty.
 So kosher salt is best to bring out the flavors in guacamole.

 - Tomatoes: It is highly debated if tomatoes belong in guacamole.
 In my book, they are a must, but of course, you can omit them if you do not care for tomatoes.
 Be sure to use ripe tomatoes for the best flavor.
 I recommend Roma tomatoes as they are easy to find ripe year-round and easier to deseed than vine-ripened tomatoes.

 How to Make Guacamole

 - Carefully whack the knife into the pit, then twist and lift it out.

-- Mash ONE avocado with a fork or potato masher until creamy and smooth.
+- Mash TWO avocados with the lime juice and salt with a fork or potato masher until creamy and smooth.

-- Cut the remaining two avocados into chunks.
+- Cut the remaining avocado into chunks.
 The best way to do this is to slice the flesh of the avocado into chunks while still attached to the skin of the avocado.
 Then use a spoon to scoop out chunks of avocado into mixing bowl.

 - Gently mix until just combined.
 Taste and adjust salt if desired.